lefthanderlab-collab/ReactQuiz/replit.md

 ## Overview

 This is a full-stack motion graphics portfolio application built with React and Express.
-The application showcases video projects in an elegant grid layout with embedded Vimeo players, categorized by project type.
-Users can view featured projects on the homepage and contact the portfolio owner through a modal form.
-The application uses a modern tech stack with TypeScript, Tailwind CSS, and shadcn/ui components for a polished user experience.
+The application features a modern single-page design with a red gradient background, inspired by Turkish portfolio websites.
+It showcases video projects with embedded Vimeo players in a stylized layout with navigation, profile section, services, and portfolio preview.
+Users can view featured projects on the homepage, browse all projects on a dedicated portfolio page, and contact the portfolio owner through a modal form.
+The application uses a modern tech stack with TypeScript, Tailwind CSS, and shadcn/ui components.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (January 2025)

+- **Complete Design Overhaul**: Redesigned the application to match a Turkish portfolio website aesthetic with red gradient background and modern glass morphism effects
+- **New Homepage Layout**:
+  - Header navigation with 5 menu items (İletişim, Hakkımda, Anasayfa, Portföyö, Hizmetler)
+  - Circular profile section with "MG" placeholder
+  - Hero section with Turkish/English mixed text
+  - Three service cards with glass morphism design
+  - Portfolio preview carousel with 3 visible videos
+  - "Tümünü Gör" button linking to full portfolio
+- **New Portfolio Page**: Dedicated page showing all projects with category filtering
+- **Navigation Integration**: Connected navigation buttons between pages
+- **Fixed Technical Issues**: Resolved ContactModal accessibility warnings and import path issues

 ## System Architecture